Mastering console

 Resultado:

-• You can write messages of warn, error and info:
+- You can write messages of

 // Warning